Wingecarribee River - Crack Willow Project

 Cecil Hoskins Reserve to Oxley College

 Monitoring and follow-up of previous treatment is required in this section.
-Currently Willow Warriors is not working in this section of river but monitoring could be a future activity for Willow Warriors.
+Currently Willow Warriors is not working in this section of river but 2 Green Army teams in 2015-16 have done a lot of work removing willows and other weeds and planting native tubestock.

 Oxley College to Berrima Weir

 Around Oxley College the willows have been cleared but there is a very large infestation of Crack willows about 1km downstream of the College, which will require contractors to treat the willows and remove the willow debris.
-Willow Warriors are currently not undertaking any activities in this section.
+Willow Warriors are currently not undertaking any activities in this section as there is too much work including the planting required for volunteers to do this project.
+However the Great Easter Ranges program is planning to do some control work and planting vegetation corridors along the river.
+It is however feasible for volunteers to do monitoring and followup treatment of crack willows between the infestation s and Berrima Weir

 Berrima Weir to the Old Hume Highway Bridge.

-Willows Warriors has assisted in this section with following up a previous treatment program and extending the treatment up to the weir.
+Willows Warriors has assisted in this section in 2006-07 with following up a previous treatment program and extending the treatment up to the weir.
 The group is also working to remove the dead willow debris from the flood prone area in this section.
 There are still several large crack willows to be treated in this section, which can not be removed until other trees have been planted to replace them along the river bank.
+We last monitorined this section in August 2014

 The Old Hume Highway Bridge to River Bend Reserve